CrossTheRoadElec/Phoenix5-Documentation/README.md

 - Robot Builder support for all devices above.
 - Support for all three FRC languages.
 - Motor controller configuration parameters can be defaulted with B/C press-and-hold on boot.
+- SetInvert applies "all the way" down to the firmware for all control modes.
+You can also SetInvert() without breaking Sensor phase.
 - Documentation is now on GitHub to allow for greater collaboration, along with example repositories.

 ## **What is coming next / Post Kickoff**